fishjam000/movie-trailer/README.md

 ## Description

-A heartfelt, melancholic movie with clasic Tim Burton eccentricity.
+A heartfelt, melancholic movie with classic Tim Burton eccentricity.
 A tale of a man with scissors for hands.

 ## Sources